trevorknorpp/RSLogix-PLC-Conveyor-Simulator/README.md

 # PLC Conveyor Control Simulation (RSLogix Micro + Emulate)

 This project simulates a basic industrial conveyor system using **RSLogix Micro Starter Lite** and **ladder logic**.
-Designed for use with a **MicroLogix 1000 controller**, the logic is fully testable in RSLogix (and optionally RSEmulate 500), and models real-world automation behavior in material handling environments.
+The logic is fully testable in RSLogix (or RSEmulate 500), and models real-world automation behavior in material handling environments.

 ---